Baselios Marthoma Didymos I: Presbyterate

 On 16 May 1965, Catholicos of the East Moran Mar Baselios Augen I tonsured him Ramban (monk) at Mount Tabor Dayara.
 The Malankara Syrian Christian Association which convened at Kottayam M. D. Seminary on 28 December 1965 and elected him to the office of Metropolitan along with four others priests, following the ancient tradition of, selecting bishops from the monastic ranks.
 Didymos I was consecrated as metropolitan bishop on 24 August 1966 at Kolencherry St. Peter's & St. Paul's Church and served as the metropolitan of the Malabar diocese from 1968.

 On 24 August 1966 at Kolencherry, the Catholicos Baselios Augen I ordained him as Metropolitan and given the name Thomas Mar Timotheos, along with Dr. Philipose Mar Theophilos and Yuhanon Mar Severios.
 Following the order of the Catholicos, Mar Thimotheos became the assistant metropolitan of Malabar diocese on 11 November 1966.
 Pathrose Mar Osthathios, the metropolitan of Malabar, died on 2 February 1968.
 Mar Thimotheos succeeded him as the metropolitan of Malabar diocese.

-Bishoporic
+Bishopric

 Election

 Mar Thimotheos became the Metropolitan of Malabar diocese in 1968.
 He continued to be the General Superior of Mount Tabor Dayara and Convent in Pathanapuram until 2014.
 On 10 September 1992 the Malankara Association was convened at Parumala Seminary and elected him as successor-designate to the Malankara metropolitan and Catholicos of the East.
 Due to old age, the current Catholicos, Baselios Marthoma Mathews II, decided to abdicate the throne in 2005.

 On 29 October 2005, Mar Thimotheos assumed the office of Malankara Metropolitan, and was installed as the Catholicos of the East and given the name Moran Mar Baselios Marthoma Didymos I on 31 October 2005 by his predecessor Mathews II.
 Didymos I was the first Catholicos of the East to be enthroned by his predecessor.